Mastering the Pendulum Serve in Table Tennis: Step-by-Step

 8. Experiment with Techniques

-Some other techniques you can use to improve your side-spin pendulum serve include topspin, forehand, and backhand techniques.
-Practicing the grip, stance, back-swing, contact, and follow-through can help you become more proficient in executing the side-spin pendulum serve.
+Enhance your serve by experimenting with different techniques, such as topspin, forehand, and backhand variations.
+Regular practice of the grip, stance, back-swing, contact, and follow-through will help you become proficient in executing the side-spin pendulum serve.

 Types of Pendulum Serve